kubernetes/enhancements/keps/sig-api-machinery/0006-apply.md

 The webhooks will be called for the subresource and parent using the same admission context, such that the original user is represented in the admission attributes.
-Webhooks will opt-in to this behavior on subresources in the registration.
+Webhooks will opt-in to the new behavior (of being called for subresources, too) in the registration.

 The webhooks will be called in the following order, considering a request to